-The writer is chief economic advisor to the government of India.
+The writer is former chief economic advisor to the government of India.

 The Office of the Chief Economic Adviser is a unique public institution — not just another cog, albeit technocratic, in the vast machinery of the government of the day.

 Aggregate revenues have done well, despite headwinds, especially for less developed, consuming states

 The Survey strives to combine rigor with readability, a challenge that increases in the same proportion as attention spans shrink (from absorbing op-eds to scrolling down tweets).

 It must be brought within the ambit of the new tax regime.
 This will reduce costs, eliminate cross-subsidisation and restore the neutrality of incentives which is essential to good tax policy.